-Although interest in heritage boats has been growing, there is a risk that many will simply disappear from the Irish landscape.
-Several factors have had a negative effect on the traditional boat sector, such as the virtual elimination of the traditional estuarine fisheries over the last 15 years which supported a large number of boats; the critical lack of traditional boatbuilding and associated skills in Ireland and the absence of direct grant systems for heritage boats.
-An initiative by the Heritage Council, to support 'Boats at Risk,' was one of the many casualties of the economic collapse in 2008.
-This current action of Waterways Ireland in 2016 is to be commended.
+Although interest in heritage boats has been growing, there is a risk that many will simply disappear.
+Several factors have had a negative effect on the traditional boat sector, such as: the virtual elimination of the traditional estuarine fisheries over the last 15 years which supported a large number of boats; the critical lack of traditional boatbuilding and associated skills in Ireland; and the absence of direct grant systems for heritage boats.
+An initiative by the Heritage Council to support "Boats at Risk" was one of the many casualties of the economic collapse in 2008.
+The commissioning of the current surveys by Waterways Ireland is to be commended.

-The Heritage Council has provided leadership for the heritage boat sector by hosting workshops, agreeing policies, commissioning and supporting research, and with funding through its community grant scheme.
-There are also international guidelines for the conservation and management of heritage boats and the places associated with them (Section 33.3).
+The Heritage Council has provided strategic leadership for the heritage boat sector by hosting workshops, agreeing policies, commissioning and supporting research, and with funding through its Community Grant Scheme.
+There are also international guidelines for the conservation and management of heritage boats and the places associated with them (Section 3).

-The survey demonstrates that the Grand and Royal Canals and the Barrow Navigation are important repositories of Ireland's floating heritage.
-A total of 183 heritage boats or boats of heritage interest were recorded, including Canal Boats, Barges and Workboats which provide a direct link with the commercial and industrial origins of these navigations.
-More recent examples such as Motor Cruisers and Narrowboats relate to the tourism and leisure uses of the waterways in current times (Section 4).
+The survey demonstrates that the inland waterways are important repositories of Ireland's floating heritage.
+A total of 360 heritage boats or boats of heritage interest were recorded.
+Just over half of these were boats such as Barges, Canal Boats and Workboats which provide a direct link with the commercial and industrial origins of these navigations.
+More recent examples such as Motor Cruisers and Narrowboats relate to the tourism and leisure uses of the waterways in current times, while Sailing Dinghies and Rowing Shells represent the long sporting tradition on the navigations (Section 4).